We're giving you the chance to win back the value of your meal - every time you dine this month!

 A circular pastry dish

-What: Cast your mind back a few years and you’ll remember that Alex Dilling held two Michelin stars at The Greenhouse, so it’s perhaps no surprise that his eponymous return to London is straight back in at the same level.
-Dilling’s restaurant was an instant hit with us as well, getting a gold award as well as a place in the top echelons of SquareMeal’s Top 100 London restaurants.
+What: Cast your mind back a few years, and you’ll remember that Alex Dilling held two Michelin stars at The Greenhouse, so it’s perhaps no surprise that his eponymous return to London went straight back in at the same two-star level.
+Dilling’s restaurant was an instant hit with us as well, getting a SquareMeal Gold Award.

 Where: 68 Regent Street, W1B 4DY